Types of land tenure

 Trust land (reserves and deeds of grant in trust)

-Trust lands have been set aside or dedicated under the Land Act 1994 and repealed Land Acts for community or operational purposes.
-Trust land is either a reserve or a deed of grant in trust.
+Trust lands have been set aside or dedicated under the Land Act 1994 and repealed Land Acts for community and operational purposes.
+Trust land is found across Queensland and includes many recreational facilities, parks and gardens, such as Anzac Park in Brisbane.
+Trust land is either a:

 The trustees are the owners of the land for the purposes of legal proceedings and can take action to remove trespassers or to protect property under their control.